What are Zero-Day Vulnerabilities?

-Practicing secure software lifecycle development to ensures code security and secure design architecture minimizing potential vulnerabilities.
+Practicing secure software lifecycle development to ensure code security and secure software to minimize potential risk or vulnerabilities.

 - Have a solid vulnerability management program and a patching program.
 For example, update software ASAP, especially critical security release updates.

-- Security awareness training- focus on social engineering, recognizing phishing and spear-phishing campaigns, and on avoiding malicious websites.
+- Cyber security awareness training focused on social engineering, recognizing phishing and spear-phishing campaigns, and avoiding malicious websites.